 Matthew Covington has been the Pastor of The Presbyterian Church of Bowling Green since January 2003.
 He enjoys the congregation’s variety of ideas and interests.
 “This is not a gentle world,” he says, “but The Presbyterian Church is a gentle place.
 Our mutual respect and affection here matters a lot.
 This is a welcoming and encouraging place.”
 Matthew and Ann met at Davidson College.
 They have two daughters, Claire Duren, of Charlotte, NC, and Elizabeth Leverette, of Columbia, SC, and three grandsons.
 Matthew keeps a hive of bees in his backyard.
 The bees teach him daily lessons on the order, complexity, and beauty of God’s creation.
 When the bees sting, it is only an anomaly, a momentary sadness in a world flooded by the goodness of God.

-From Bangor, a small town off the coast of Northern Ireland, after David felt called to youth ministry, he received his bachelors degree in theology.
-After a few years of volunteering at his church, he was accepted into The Center for Youth Ministry, a three year commitment in which David splits his time between studying for his Masters in youth work (at Memphis Theological Seminary) while interning part time for 25 hours a week as the Youth Director here at The Presbyterian Church.
+David is from Bangor, a small town off the coast of Northern Ireland.
+After David felt called to youth ministry, he received his bachelors degree in theology.
+Following a few years of volunteering at his church, he was accepted into The Center for Youth Ministry, a three year commitment in which David splits his time between studying for his Masters in youth work (at Austin Presbyterian Theological Seminary) while interning part time for 25 hours a week as the Youth Director here at The Presbyterian Church.

 Cheryl Gregory has worked for the church since June of 2006.
 She grew up in Virginia and has been living in Kentucky for 20+ years.
 Her husband of 12 years, Chuck, also works downtown and they are frequently seen lunching together downtown.
 Cheryl is a graduate of Bridgewater College in Bridgewater, Virginia.
 Her hobbies include hiking, making altered books, and reading.
 She and Chuck have one dog at home, and most of their family living here in the state of Kentucky.
 Cheryl is amazingly efficient at handling multiple tasks such as answering the phone, assisting people with food needs from our pantry, preparing the weekly bulletin, printing a multitude of various reports, etc....
 She is the best church secretary in the world!